-Within this cutting-edge facility, the center will provide individuals with autism and their families with direct access to leading clinicians and evidence-based therapies.
+Within this cutting-edge facility, the center will provide autistics and their families with direct access to leading clinicians and evidence-based therapies.
 The center will also feature modern amenities designed with the comfort of families in mind, including private family rooms and family restrooms.

-Although ANDI’s clinical care is projected to commence near the end of 2017, if you or a member of your family may be interested in upcoming clinical care opportunities, or are willing to be a participant in the center’s autism spectrum disorder (ASD) research, sign up for our newsletter.
+If you or a member of your family may be interested in upcoming clinical care opportunities, or are willing to be a participant in the center’s autism spectrum disorder (ASD) research, sign up for our newsletter for further information.

 These artistic renderings show what the clinical space will look like when completed.
 The space was designed with the comfort of patients and families in mind.

 The center’s free e-newsletter is the best way to stay informed about upcoming ANDI clinical care news, events and special announcements.
 Each edition includes links to help you send feedback or unsubscribe.

 Working in concert with the latest groundbreaking research, ANDI will devise and adapt the newest, most effective methods to diagnose and treat ASD patients across different gender and age groups.
 These new tests will help doctors and clinicians understand the extent of a neurodevelopmental disorder and how the brain responds and adapts.

 Each case of autism is unique, and all aspects of ANDI’s clinical care are designed to provide treatments and therapies that meet both current, evidence-based best-practices and the needs of each individual patient and his/her family.
 Moreover, ANDI utilizes top-notch research and technology—from robots to neuroimaging to precision medicine approaches— to determine which interventions will likely be effective for each specific patient.